louisfghbvc/Leetcode/README.md

 │      1417.
 Reformat The String.cpp
 │      1419.
 [Like And Useful]Minimum Number of Frogs Croaking.cpp
 │      1422.
 Maximum Score After Splitting a String.cpp
+│      1432.
+Max Difference You Can Get From Changing an Integer.cpp │      1433.
+Check If a String Can Break Another String.cpp │      1436.
+Destination City.cpp
 │      344.
 Reverse String.cpp
+│      383.
+Ransom Note.cpp
+│      387.
+First Unique Character in a String.cpp
 │      49.
 [Like And Useful]Group Anagrams.cpp
 │      551.
 Student Attendance Record I.cpp
 │      557.
 Reverse Words in a String III.cpp